DeepRank/iScore/README.md

 iScore.train
 ```

-This binary will firstgenerate the graphs of the conformations stored in `pdb/` and `pssm/`.
+This binary will first generate the graphs of the conformations stored in `pdb/` and `pssm/`.
 These graphs will be stored in `graph/`.
 The binary  will then compute the pairwise kernels of these graphs and store the kernel files in `kernel/`.
 Finally the binary will train a SVM model using the kernel files and the `caseID.lst` file that contains the binary class of the model.

 The calculated graphs and the svm model are then stored in a single tar file called here `training_set.tar.gz`.
 This file therefore contains all the information needed to predict binary classes of a test set using the trained model.